 When actuated quickly, these systems are exceptionally efficient and can put out commercial kitchen fires in seconds.
 The speed of a restaurant fire suppression system is necessary to ensure that the fire doesn’t spread, protecting your staff and other important components of your kitchen.

 Today’s restaurant fire suppression systems actuate automatically.
-While there are a number of types of systems, most are automatically tripped when they sense flames, or when they sense heat over a certain accepted temperature.
-While automatic actuation is necessary, it’s also important to consider investing in a system that offers a manual actuation option as well.
+While there are a number of types of systems, most are automatically tripped when they sense heat over a certain accepted temperature.
+While automatic actuation is necessary, it’s also important to understand there is also a manual pull station as well.

 Why is manual actuation necessary?
 Kitchen fires, especially grease fires, are unpredictable and can spread quickly.
 If a sprinkler system is present in your commercial kitchen but isn’t immediately activated, the nozzle system might not turn on until the fire has begun to spread beyond the cooking surface.
 To prevent this spread, a manual activation option enables an operator to turn on the suppression system, killing the flames quickly.
 It’s another level of protection that ensures you’re keeping your kitchen as safe as possible.